martinezeth/us-cc/us-cc/README.md

 # Crisis Companion

-[Insert Project Banner/Logo Image Here]

 ## Live Demo Access
-Visit the live demo at: [Crisis Companion Demo](https://[your-github-username].github.io/crisis-companion)
+Visit the live demo at: [Crisis Companion Demo](https://martinezeth.github.io/us-cc/)

 ### Demo Accounts
 From the landing page, you can click the "Try Demo Accounts" button, or simply click 'Login' on the header component to be greeted with the